 However, the 80% of the waste heat from an automobile engine is not all necessarily wasted in the literal sense.
-In wintertime, you move a lever to open a baffle, directing a stream of fresh air across the hot engine block into the passenger compartment.
+As explained in Chapter 15, in wintertime, you move a lever to open a baffle, directing a stream of fresh air across the hot engine block into the passenger compartment.
 In other words, you use waste heat to keep yourself warm.
-At a typical electric power plant, 66% of the heat is wasted, producing billowing clouds of steam from the cooling towers.
+At a typical electric power plant, 66% of the heat is wasted.
 This leftover heat is not hot enough to generate electricity with conventional turbines, but it can be used for space heating and other purposes.
 See: Cogeneration.